bpatzke/taskpaper-el/README.md

 The URL for this project: http://github.com/bpatzke/taskpaper-el

-## How things work now
+## Features

-- Open, create, and edit taskpaper files.
+- Open, create, and edit taskpaper files with (soon-to-be customizable) faces for Projects, Tasks, Notes and Tags.
-- Increase/decrease priority with a keystroke.
+- Customizable priority range.
+(There's no sanity checking on this... yet.)
 - Focus on a single project or tag.
+(Currently disabled until I can work on it.)

 ### List of key commands:

+#### Working key bindings

 	`C-c C-p`     Create a new project.
-	`C-c C-t` Create a new task.
-(Doesn't work -- conflict with "Focus on today".
-	           Remove -- it's not needed anyway.)
-	`C-c C-d` Mark task as done (Doesn't work -- just deletes the character under point.)
-	`-`        Hyphen
-                   On a blank line: Adds indent and `-` to make a task.
+	`C-c C-x C-t` Toggle @today tag on item.
-				   On a line starting with an indent: Nothing.
+	`-`           New task (on a line with only whitespace).
-				   At the beginning of a "Project" line: Turns the project into a task.
-	`M-RET`    Newline and hyphen. (works)
+	`M-RET`       New task
 	`M-<up>`      Increase priority.
 	`M-<down>`    Decrease priority.

+#### Broken or not-yet-implemented key bindings

+	`C-c C-d`     Mark task as done (Doesn't work -- just deletes the character. under point.)
-	`C-c C-f` Focus on the current project.
+	`C-c C-f`     Fold project.
-	`C-c C-t` Focus on today.
+	`C-c C-i`     Make sub-item (i.e. indent one level) `C-c TAB`     Make sub-item (i.e. indent one level) `C-c C-x C-p` Focus on project.

 ## What needs to be fixed

 - When you hit return on a project line, the project line indents.
 - When you create a project with the key binding (`C-c C-p`), it adds a blank line after the project line.
 It shouldn't.
 - Tasks --  On a line starting with an indent: Add a space after the `-` to turn it into a task.
-- For all function names with "electric-mark", change it to "new-task".
+- Replace with "electric-mark", change it to "new-task" (or something).
-- If a Project starts with a hyphen, it is treated as a task. `(Partially fixed in version 20150619.)`
+- If a Project starts with a hyphen, it is treated as a task.
+I've fixed this so the "project" face is used, but the item still "behaves" like a task.
-- You can set the priority arbitrarily high, but once you get to level 10, you get a second @priority tag with a new set of numbers.
+  `(Partially fixed in version 20150619.)`

+### Finished

 - Anything other than whitepace after the `:` on a project line with cause it to not be a project anymore. `(Fixed in version 20150619.)`
 - Remove the "Create new task" key binding.
 It conflicts with the "Focus on today", and there are plenty of other ways to accomplish the same thing. `(Fixed in version 20150619.)`
-- Change the face of Projects to be bold monospace. `(Fixed in version 20150619.)`
+- Change the face of Projects to be bold monospace.
+  `(Fixed in version 20150619.)`
 - Change the face of "done" items to be lighter -- it's unreadable on dark backgrounds. `(Fixed in version 20150619.)`
+- You can set the priority arbitrarily high, but once you get to level 10, you get a second @priority tag with a new set of numbers.
+  `(Fixed in version 20150625.)`

 ## What should be added